trozamon/hadmin/README.markdown

     hadoop generate <directory>

 This command will generate Hadoop XML and throw it in the directory specified on the command line.
+It takes a --version flag to specify the version of Hadoop that the config should be generated for.
+The version defaults to 2.

 ## Queues
 A queue can be added by running